- Arts & Recreation

 At the bottom-right corner of every page is Al Muzaki’s emblem – a wavy blue and white line that makes for a lovely visual identity element whose sole purpose is that of lending more appeal to an otherwise content-focused bulletin.

-The anatomy of Al Muzaki print design layout follows all the best practices of engaging readers to stay focused on every page.
+The anatomy of Al Muzaki print design layout follows all the best practices by graphic design companies for engaging readers to stay focused on every page.

 Puneet.ae’s design team curated each spread as a whole.
 The viewing direction and reading flow are well-planned and never made complicated.